-OSPF Packet Queue (OSPF Packet Queue.{h/cpp})
+OSPF\Packet\Queue (OSPF\Packet\Queue.{h | cpp})

 Every router exchanges routing information with its neighbors through OSPF packets.
 For this purpose, two queues are implemented in each router.
-The inQ basically contains packets sent by other routers to this router, while the outQ contains packet to be sent by this router.
-During the execution of OSPF functionality, simulator takes packets from the outQ of every router and put them in the inQs of relevant routers.
+The inQ contains packets sent by the other routers to this router, while the outQ contains packets to be sent by this router.
+During the execution of OSPF functionality, simulator takes packets from the outQs of every router and put them in the inQs of relevant routers.

-OSPF Header (OSPF Header.{h/cpp})
+OSPF Header (OSPF Header.{h | cpp})